TLDR News

-TLDR News are a British news outlet founded in 2017 by Jack Kelly and primarily hosted on YouTube.
+TLDR News are a British independent news outlet founded in 2017 by Jack Kelly (born August 1996) and primarily hosted on channels across YouTube and Nebula.
 Most of their video reports focus on political issues in the United Kingdom and abroad.
-The abbreviation in their name stands for too long; didn't read.
+The abbreviation in their name stands for 'too long; didn't read' (TL;DR).

-TLDR News are owned by Three26 Ltd, of which Jack Kelly is the CEO and sole owner.
+The outlet is owned by the company Three26 Ltd, of which Kelly is the CEO and sole owner.